Fall build slots are filling fast. Redleg books 8-10 weeks out. Reserve yours before summer.

 6mm Creedmoor

-• Handles long VLD and hybrid bullets without encroaching into powder space.
+• Handles long VLD and hybrid bullets without encroaching into powder space

-• Less vertical dispersion at long range when tuned properly.
+• Less vertical dispersion at long range when tuned properly

-Our tests with Bartlein and Krieger barrels show more consistent group timing and node discovery with 6mm Creedmoor, especially when paired with 105–110gr bullets.
+Our tests with Bartlein and Krieger barrels show more consistent group timing and node discovery with 6mm Creedmoor, especially when paired with 105-110gr bullets.
+The .243 Win can achieve similar accuracy, but it requires more careful load development and is more sensitive to component variations.

 Bullet Type